Sapiens-OSS/sapiens-modding-wiki/docs/docs/misc/common-issues.md

 ## Running Server logic on App Mods

-There are two [mod types](/docs/scripting/mod-types) in sapiens, App Mods, and World Mods.
+There are two [mod types](/docs/engine/mod-types) in Sapiens: app mods and world mods.
 You must be aware of the limitation that doesn't allow App Mods to operate on the server thread.
 If you need the server thread, make a world mod instead.

-## Editing the Wrong Files

-When working in World mods, the mod is copied from your mods directory, into your testing world.
-From this point on, you will have two copies of your mod file.
-I suggest editing directly in the world (and using `git`+`github` to keep the two folder synced).

-The "issue" you may face is editing the wrong files, and then being confused why your changes aren't showing up in your testing world.

-## Confusing module.function with module:function
+## Confusing `module.function()` with `module:function()`

 In lua, you define a module like `local foo = {}`.
 Functions can then be defined like: